giuliodondi/kOS-ShuttleEntrySim/README.md

 ### Steering now becomes fully manual without any kOS augmentation, like you are used to flying planes in KSP

+### Do not engage the Brakes action group.
+Nothing catastrophic happens if you do, but the program handles it on its own

 Transitioning into Approach guidance will get rid of some now irrelevant items in the main GUI.
 The HUD is identical to Entry/TAEM but the meaning of some symbols is now different: